ninjahome/ninja-go/testCase.md

       - 10.2 two nodes setup
          + one node setup -> user online ->second node setup
          + one node setup ->second node setup -> user online
-11. sync contact data when setup
+11. sync online user id when setup✅
 12. check peers of all topics
       - 12.1 one node setup
       - 12.2 more than one node setup